YashWani28/Contact-Manager-App/ReadMe.txt

-This is a simple project for a contact manager application.
+This is a simple backend project for a contact manager application.
 It is implemented using NodeJS and expressJS.
 The contacts are stored in mongoDB database.

 Following are its features:
 - Ability to register and authenticate users using JWT tokens